 Lots and lots of words, written and spoken about Mueller, Rosenstein, Russia, and Trump.
 Most of what we read and hear focuses on who can fire whom, and whether when the firings will happen.
 In and amongst the noise, though, we get plenty of “there’s no evidence” and “firing Mueller will destroy Trump.”

 Bad frames.
 People, the Watergate break-in happened on June 17, 1972, 45 years ago, to the day.
 We live in a different world.
 To the “no evidence” crowd, evidence exists—or not—and we find out about it through investigations.
 They take time!
 Reading tweets, watching the news, and knowing the basics does not qualify you to say evidence does or does not exist to support a … whatever.
-I say “whatever” because: (a) almost everyone who matters on matters constitutional believes no one can indict and try a president, and that impeachment represents the only remedy for crimes committed by a president; and (b) impeachment has no measurable evidentiary standard, for it’s a political process.
+I say “whatever” for these reasons.
+First, almost everyone who matters on matters constitutional believes no one can indict and try a president, and that impeachment represents the only remedy for crimes committed by a president.
+Second, impeachment has no measurable evidentiary standard, for it’s a political process.

 To those of you who remain certain that President Trump will suffer for firing Special Counsel Robert Mueller or Deputy Attorney General Rod Rosenstein: did you think Donald Trump would ever be nominated?
 Elected?
 We live in an alt-facts, we-they world, in which principles count for absolutely nothing.
 Lots of Americans like this Trump guy.
 Many like him because the swells don’t.
 Enough will stay with him, for sure, to give R Senators and Representatives pause before they take him on.*